stephenh/stephenh.github.com/_posts/2018-03-16-musing-on-classes-vs-prototypes.markdown

 {{page.title}}
 ==============

-There is a lot written about class vs. prototypical inheritance, much of it very good (although much of it is also very...impassioned), and so I'm not sure I have that much to add per se (I'm also ~5-10 years late to meaningfully contribute to the conversation), other than wanting to mention my knawwing suspicion that I don't think they are as different as people think they are.
+There is a lot written about class vs. prototypical inheritance, much of it very good, and so I'm not sure I have that much to add (I'm also ~5-10 years late to meaningfully contribute to the conversation).

+But I do want to mention my knawwing suspicion that I don't think they are as different as people think they are.

 Granted, this is likely my old-school class/OO background rationalizing a new way of thinking, but hear me out.